PrefPy/prefpy/README.md

 What's New
 ==========

+- Experiments and tests have been factored out of the repository (now located at https://github.com/pdpiech/prefpy-experiments)
 - Generalized method of moments algorithm for mixtures of Plackett-Luce models
 - Implementation of EMM algorithm for mixtures of Plackett-Luce by Gormley & Murphy